 - Place the hand on the ball with your index finger closest to the tip of the ball.

-- Place the ring finger in-between the second and third laces from the back
+- Place the ring finger in-between the second and third laces from the back.

-- Place your pinky between the fourth and fifth laces from the back
+- Place your pinky between the fourth and fifth laces from the back.

-- Wrap your thumb around the ball
+- Wrap your thumb around the ball.

-- Maintain your throwing hand on the laces
+- Maintain your throwing hand on the laces.

-- Use the non-throwing hand to help hold the ball
+- Use the non-throwing hand to help hold the ball.

 - Pick the ball up to chest level.

-- Raise the ball with both hands to ear level, with laces facing away from you
+- Raise the ball with both hands to ear level, with laces facing away from you.

-- Face the target with the free shoulder toward the target
+- Face the target with the free shoulder toward the target.

-- Cock your shoulders back while raising the football 2 to 3 inches
+- Cock your shoulders back while raising the football 2 to 3 inches.

-- Drop the free-hand from ball to chest level
+- Drop the free-hand from ball to chest level.

-- Release throwing arm into forward motion
+- Release throwing arm into forward motion.

-- While the throwing arm is in forward motion, raise the ball above your head
+- While the throwing arm is in forward motion, raise the ball above your head.

-- While completing step 2,3, and 4 step forward with leg opposite the throwing hands towards target
+- While completing step 2,3, and 4 step forward with leg opposite the throwing hands towards target.

-- While trying to release the ball off the hand, allow the ball to roll off the fingers starting with the pinky and ending with the index finger
+- While trying to release the ball off the hand, allow the ball to roll off the fingers starting with the pinky and ending with the index finger.

-- After allowing the ball to roll off the fingers, end the throw with the index finger pointing towards the target
+- After allowing the ball to roll off the fingers, end the throw with the index finger pointing towards the target.

-- Continue rotating the hand until the thumb points down while dropping the throwing arm down
+- Continue rotating the hand until the thumb points down while dropping the throwing arm down.

 - Bring back your leg forward while dropping the throwing arm to the side.

 According to the history books, Aaron Rodger owns the record for the farthest throw of any quarterback in nfl history.
 His Hail Mary against the lions in December 2013 covered 68 yards in the air.

 Many a quarterback throw go beyond the 70 to 80 yards in practice situations.
 Also, there are lots of videos where over the internet like when Pat Mahomes effortlessly threw a football 100 yards.

-However, what’s most important when you grip the football on the laces, place your index finger near the tip of the ball.
+However, what’s most important when you grip the football on the laces is to place your index finger near the tip of the ball.
 The more comfortable your grip is the better you’ll be able to release the ball.